B. Traven

 B. Traven (/de/; Bruno Traven in some accounts) was the pen name of a novelist, presumed to be German, known for his novels on injustice and exploitation around the world, and especially in Mexico.
 His name, nationality, date and place of birth have been subject to dispute.
-One certainty about Traven's life is that he lived under the name of Ret Marut in Germany until 1923 and arrived in 1924 in Mexico, where the majority of his fiction is also set—including The Treasure of the Sierra Madre (1927), the film adaptation of which won three Academy Awards in 1949.
+One certainty about Traven's life is that he lived under the name of Ret Marut in Germany until 1923 and arrived in 1924 in Mexico, where the majority of his fiction is also set.
+However, Ret Marut was an assumed name and debate remains about his birth name, and Traven himself obscured the subject.

+His most famous work The Treasure of the Sierra Madre (1927) is set in Mexico, as is the the film adaptation which won three Academy Awards in 1949.

 Life

 There have been many hypotheses on the paternity of B. Traven, some of them wildly fantastic.
-It has been generally accepted that Traven is Ret Marut, a German stage actor and anarchist, who edited an anarchist magazine in Germany called Der Ziegelbrenner (The Brick Burner).
+It has been generally accepted that Traven was also known as Ret Marut, a German stage actor and anarchist, who edited an anarchist magazine in Germany called Der Ziegelbrenner (The Brick Burner).
 Traven's widow Rosa Elena Luján announced that her husband and Marut were one and the same in a statement after his death in 1969.
 Marut was a pseudonym possibly related to his real name as well as to Hindu mythology.

-His career as an actor and later pamphleteer has been traced from 1907 by Rolf Recknagel and in detail by Karl Guthke, his most complete and careful biographer.
+Marut's career as an actor and later pamphleteer has been traced from 1907 by Rolf Recknagel and in detail by Karl Guthke, his most complete biographer.